Jeremy McWilliams: Later years (2012–present)

 In 2012, McWilliams participated in the North West 200 races, where he scored a second place in the Super-Twin event.
 Riding for the KMR Racing Team, McWilliams finished second behind his fellow Irishman, Ryan Farquhar.
+Aged 62, he won the Supertwin/Sportbike race on a Yamaha at the 2026 event, his fourth victory at the North West 200.

 In 2013, McWilliams had a supporting role in the film Under the Skin, starring Scarlett Johansson.

 In 2014, McWilliams returned to Grand Prix racing at the age of 50 for a one-off wildcard ride in the Moto2 series at the British Grand Prix held at Silverstone.
 He finished in 29th place aboard a machine with American origins entered as Brough Superior, using the controlled-standard 600 cc four-cylinder Honda engine.

-McWilliams occasionally enters fringe events not controlled by the FIM with their age limit.
+McWilliams occasionally enters events not controlled by the FIM with their age limit.

 McWilliams is involved in development work for motorcycle and tyre manufacturers, such as KTM, and also in coaching young riders through his Masterclass race schools.

-In 2022, McWilliams returned to road racing full time in the MotoAmerica King of Bagger Series with the Indian Motorcycle factory team along site 2021 class Champion Tyler O’Hara.
+In 2022, McWilliams returned to road racing full time in the MotoAmerica King of Bagger Series with the Indian Motorcycle factory team alongside 2021 class Champion Tyler O’Hara.
 During the 2022 season, McWilliams was able to take his first win the series during the Daytona 200 weekend.
 For 2023, McWilliams remains on the Indian factory team alongside O'Hara in both the King of the Bagger and the Super Hooligan class.